Facebook Skip to main content

 Wendy Baesler received an undergraduate and masters’ degree in accounting from Brigham Young University and a PhD in Business Administration with an accounting emphasis from the University of Washington.
 She has taught for the University of Washington for more than 20 years.
 Her education is primarily in accounting, psychology, finance, and economics.
 She has completed many consulting projects helping businesses with complex accounting issues and lawsuit response.
 She has also helped the Washington State Department of Health with program evaluation.

-He is a Senior Lecturer in the Foster School of Business and an Adjunct Associate Professor in the Department of Psychology at the University of Washington.
-He is a twenty-three time recipient of the Business School’s “Excellence in Teaching Award.”
-While on the faculty at the United States Military Academy at West Point, Dr. Bettin was also recognized for his exceptional teaching abilities.
-As a senior faculty member, he was responsible for developing, coordinating, teaching, and supervising the leadership and management elective programs.
+Patrick Bettin is an internationally respected consultant and educator in the field of leadership and management development.
+He is a Senior Lecturer in the Foster School of Business and has been an Adjunct Associate Professor in the Department of Psychology at the University of Washington.
+He is a 43-time recipient of the Business School’s “Excellence in Teaching Award.”
+While on the faculty of the United States Military Academy at West Point, Dr. Bettin was responsible for leading, coordinating, and teaching the Leadership Electives program in the Department of Behavioral Sciences and Leadership.

 Jennifer Graves is an Assistant Teaching Professor of Operations Management and an Affiliate Instructor of Finance at the UW Foster School of Business.
 She has taught courses on the topics of personal finance and operations management.
 Professor Graves was previously at Keystone Strategy (a consulting firm that specializes in AI/ML and digital operations) and co-led the Seattle office, where she expanded the Pacific Northwest presence.
 She brought a wealth of knowledge in operations, innovation, and digital transformation with a focus on expanding the firm’s offerings and leveraging AI/ML within supply chain, inventory, manufacturing processes, and distribution networks.
 Professor Graves’ other past roles include leading store inventory at Starbucks for all 10,000 stores in the U.S. and Canada and working at Bain & Company in private equity, consumer products, retail, manufacturing, and education.
 A graduate of the University of Washington Foster School of Business, she holds a B.A. in finance and marketing.
 She earned an MBA from the Harvard Business School.

-Rick McPherson is an Assistant Teaching Professor at the UW Foster School of Business.
+Rick McPherson is an Assistant Teaching Professor of Management and Organization at the UW Foster School of Business.
 Rick spent 25 years in business in the telecommunications industry, rising to the position of Vice President at both AT&T Broadband and T-Mobile USA.
 Rick “retired early” and took up a passion for teaching and coaching others and has been at the Foster School for the past 15 years.
 Rick continues to consult with businesses and is on the Board of Directors of Alpine Evergreen Co.
 Inc. Rick teaches strategy, business planning, organizational behavior, decision making, leadership and ethics, combining the academic courses with his business experiences.
 He teaches in both the Undergraduate and MBA programs at Foster.
 Rick has authored, co-authored or advised on the development of 21 live business cases in conjunction with Seattle based large companies, and been the instructor/advisor on over 250 business plans and over 70 business consulting projects.

 The program is split into two modules.
-Module 1 will take place from February 1, 2024 to March 28, 2024.
-Module 2 will take place from April 2, 2023 to May 28, 2024 with the final case competition taking place on June 1st.
+Module 1 will take place from January 30, 2025 to March 20, 2025.
+Module 2 will take place from April 1, 2025 to May 31, 2025 with the final case competition taking place on May 31st.
 Typically, Tuesday classes will meet in-person on UW Campus in Seattle, and Thursday classes will meet remotely as live virtual sessions.
 Students are required to meet attendance criteria in order to successfully complete the program.
 Final schedule is subject to change but refer to current at-a-glance schedule.

 Business Management Certificate